topsuplove1122/noogle-magisk/README.md

 ## Install

+It requires Magisk to be installed obviously as it's a Magisk module.

+> [!TIP]
-0. It's a good idea to enable ADB debugging
+> It's a good idea to enable ADB debugging as well before installing in case of any issues.

 1. Download latest version from [releases](https://github.com/SelfRef/noogle-magisk/releases)
 2. Install through Magisk app
 3. Reboot